PVirie/quest/README.md

 | `QUEST_EMBEDDING_API_KEY`    | Embedding service provider API key.
 (Or use provider' own variable)                     | string                                                                      |

 Apart from the above environment variables, you must also include _third-party API_ keys in the `secrets.env` file in order to use their services.

+### Run plots:

+-   Plots use graphics therefore they cannot be run in the docker container.
+-   Create python virtual environment in the root directory of the project, e.g. `python -m venv .venv`.
+-   Install matplotlib and other dependencies in the virtual environment, e.g. `pip install matplotlib`.
+-   Run the plot script in the virtual environment, e.g. `python tasks/plot_{experiment}.py`.

 ## To do